1996 Pioneer Press Treasure Hunt

 Don't worry about losing your way.

-The treasue is somewhere out yonder
+The treasure is somewhere out yonder

 And finding it is child's play.